StephanTheisgen/splean/src/README.md

 This file contains the start up and skeleton code.
 The main function parses the command line arguments.
 Set up the threads and reserves all the memory (in line 435).
 It starts a solving attempt by calling the function "solve" on each thread.
 For better comparison, I kept the input and output format very close to the [lean solver approach from John Tromp](https://github.com/tromp/cuckoo/tree/master/src/cuckatoo).

-The solve function sets up the data structure and runs for each batch the "trim", "walk" and if cycle candidates are found the "check" function.
+The solve function sets up the data structure and runs for each batch the "trim", "walk" and, if cycle candidates are found, the "check" function.
 These functions do what their names suggest.
 They perform the "trim" and "walk" phases of the algorithm as well as checking for cycles.

 ### splean.hpp